eirkaraiskou/cf9-eshop/README.md

   *(If JavaDoc needs to be regenerated use .\mvnw.cmd javadoc:javadoc)*
 - Swagger: localhost:8080/swagger-ui/index.html

+### Tools
+ChatGPT was used for reviewing code and suggesting corrections

 ### 🛈︎ Contributions:
 - Images: https://unsplash.com
 - Icons: https://www.flaticon.com